ppy/osu-wiki/wiki/Community/Mappers_Guild/en.md

 Quests will automatically expire after 3 months of inactivity.
 Any user can reopen quests by spending their available pool of Mappers' Guild points.

 Quest participation is not required for members of the Mappers' Guild.
-If a user wants to, they may create beatmaps alone to earn rewards.
+If a user wants to, they may create beatmaps alone to earn non-quest rewards.

 ### Priority quests